Changissnz/nu_merchant_principal/README.md

 of a derecognizer is "attention".
-Dedicated and concentrated attention from either the first-party or third-party subject is exerted, and these two classes of subjects are divided on the basis of two primary premises: the local area/s of the cycle their attention is latched on to, in the manner of magnification, and their actions in relation to the cycle (observation & anticipation &prediction, or observation & anticipation & required work to fulfill cyclical iteration).
+Dedicated and concentrated attention from either the first-party or third-party subject is exerted, and these two classes of subjects are divided on the basis of two primary premises: the localized area/s of the cycle their attention is latched on to, in the manner of magnification, and their actions in relation to the cycle (observation & anticipation & prediction, or observation & anticipation & required work to fulfill cyclical iteration).